Areas of Interest & Expertise

 - Museum Studies

-Uthara is an archaeologist with a background in History and Anthropology.
-Her research draws on archaeological and textual material to examine the organization of polities and urban centers on the margins of large socio-political systems and empires in South Asia.
-She is also interested in archaeological approaches to landscape studies and in issues of pre-modern trade and contact across the Indian Ocean.
-In addition, she works on issues of museum education, public outreach and the digital humanities, with a particular interest in the sharing of information among researchers, as well as between academics and the wider public.
+My research draws on archaeological and textual material to examine the organization of polities and urban centers on the margins of large socio-political systems and empires in South Asia.
+I am also interested in archaeological approaches to landscape studies and in issues of pre-modern trade and contact across the Indian Ocean.
+Other interests include museum education, public outreach and the digital humanities.